Maximilian II, Holy Roman Emperor: Biography

+Maximilian was born in Vienna, Austria, the second child and eldest son of the Habsburg King Ferdinand I and the Jagiellonian Princess Anne of Bohemia and Hungary (1503–1547).
+He was named after his great-grandfather, Emperor Maximilian I. At the time of his birth, his father Ferdinand succeeded his brother-in-law King Louis II of Hungary in the Kingdom of Bohemia and the Kingdom of Hungary, greatly expanding the Habsburg monarchy.
+Maximilian's uncle was Emperor Charles V, Holy Roman Emperor.

 Having spent his childhood years at his father's court in Innsbruck, Tyrol, Maximilian was educated principally in Italy.
 Among his teachers were humanist scholars like Kaspar Ursinus Velius and Georg Tannstetter.
 He also came in contact with the Lutheran teaching and early on corresponded with the Protestant prince Augustus of Saxony.
-From the age of 17, he gained some experience of warfare during the Italian War campaign of his uncle Charles V against King Francis I of France in 1544, and also during the Schmalkaldic War.
+From the age of 17, he gained some experience of warfare during the Italian War campaign of his uncle Charles V, Holy Roman Emperor against King Francis I of France in 1544, and also during the Schmalkaldic War.
 Upon Charles' victory in the 1547 Battle of Mühlberg, Maximilian put in a good word for the Schmalkaldic leaders, Elector John Frederick I, Elector of Saxony and Philip I, Landgrave of Hesse, and soon began to take part in Imperial business.